MrAlaux/Nugget-Doom/docs/nughud.md

 **8 stacks are available**, numbered 1 through 8. **They're referred to as `nughud_stack#`**, where `#` is the stack number.
 **Stacks make use of all the shared properties, and are alignable both horizontally and vertically.**

-The _Message_ display cannot be drawn as part of stacks.
+The _Message_ and _Chat_ displays will always be drawn first in whichever stack they're assigned to, and will also be assigned to the next stack, which is assumed to be on the other end of the screen at the same height, so as to leave space to prevent overlapping issues due to those displays' potential length.

 #### Examples